Andreas-Weilinghoff/whisper_desktop_app/README.md

 2. Install using : sudo dpkg -i transcriber_1.0_amd64.deb

 ### MacOS
-1. Doible click the .dmg file to 'mount' the disk
+1. Double click the .dmg file to 'mount' the disk
 2. Double click the app icon in the newly shown window and follow on screen instructions.

 ---